Edward Ruscha: Early influences

-While in school in 1957, Ruscha chanced upon then unknown Jasper Johns’ Target with Four Faces in the magazine Print and was greatly moved.
-Ruscha has credited these artists’ work as sources of inspiration for his change of interest from graphic arts to painting.
+While in school in 1957, Ruscha chanced upon then unknown Jasper Johns' Target with Four Faces in the magazine Print and has credited Johns's work as a source of inspiration for his change of interest from graphic arts to painting.
 He was also impacted by John McLaughlin's paintings, the work of H.C.
-Westermann, Arthur Dove’s 1925 painting Goin’ Fishin’, Alvin Lustig's cover illustrations for New Directions Press, and much of Marcel Duchamp’s work.
-In a 1961 tour of Europe, Ruscha came upon more works by Johns and Robert Rauschenberg, R. A. Bertelli’s Head of Mussolini, and Ophelia by Sir John Everett Millais.
-Some critics are quick to see the influence of Edward Hopper's Gas (1940) in Ruscha's 1963 oil painting, Standard Station, Amarillo, Texas.
-In any case, "Art has to be something that makes you scratch your head," Ruscha said.
+Westermann, Arthur Dove's 1925 painting Goin' Fishin, Alvin Lustig's cover illustrations for New Directions Press, and much of Marcel Duchamp's work.
+In a 1961 tour of Europe, Ruscha came upon more works by Johns and Robert Rauschenberg, R. A. Bertelli's Head of Mussolini, and Ophelia by Sir John Everett Millais.
+Some critics point out the influence of Edward Hopper's Gas (1940) in Ruscha's 1963 oil painting, Standard Station, Amarillo, Texas.
+To the question of influence, Ruscha has said, "Art has to be something that makes you scratch your head."